StewAlexander-com/NetVendor/README.md

 ## Introduction
 *What vendors are lurking on your network?
 This software figures this out!*

-NetVendor is a Python tool for analyzing network device vendors from MAC address tables or IP ARP data.
-It helps network administrators identify and track devices on their network by vendor, providing organized output and visual analytics.
+NetVendor is a Python tool designed specifically for network administrators to analyze and visualize the vendor distribution of networking devices (routers and switches) in their infrastructure.
+It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network devices to provide detailed insights into your network's composition.

 ## Quick Navigation
 - 🚀 [Getting Started](#getting-started) - Installation and setup